britg/twitter-like-game/notes/intro.md

 Stranger

-_This isn't your first brahma ride, and you decide you'd better deal with this quickly_
+_This isn't your first brahma ride.
+You decide you'd better deal with this quickly_

 - Draw your sword